 colour.utilities.index_along_last_axis#

-Reduce the dimension of array \(a\) by one, by using an array of indexes to pick elements off the last axis.
+Reduce the dimension of array \(a\) by one, using an array of indexes to select elements from the last axis.

 Parameters: